Skip to main content

 1. Assess your value

-Your contract rate can dramatically vary depending not only on your skill set, but also on the industry you are operating in.
+Your contract rate can dramatically vary depending not only on your skill set, but also on the industry you’re operating in.
 If you have a niche skill set that clients are struggling to source you will find yourself with strong bargaining power, so don't be afraid to use it.
 Make your potential client aware that you would be willing to walk away should you not be offered a competitive level of pay.
 You should always go into the negotiation with high expectations and be willing to compromise, but remember to never undersell yourself.

 2. Keep up to date with industry rates